d-kuro/scheduled-pod-autoscaler/README.md

 rewrites `HorizontalPodAutoscaler` created by `ScheduledPodAutoscaler` when it is time for scheduled scaling.
 `HorizontalPodAutoscaler` is not managed in Git, so there is no diffs in GitOps.

+> 📝 Note: A case of schedule conflicts
+>
+> In case of a schedule conflict, using the maximum value of min/max replicas.

 ```console
 $ kubectl get schedule -o wide
 NAME     REFERENCE   TYPE      STARTTIME          ENDTIME            STARTDAYOFWEEK   ENDDAYOFWEEK   MINPODS   MAXPODS   STATUS      AGE